sunnweiwei/RankGPT/README.md

-# RankGPT: Passage Re-Ranking with ChatGPT
+# RankGPT: LLMs as Re-Ranking Agent

 This project aims to explore generative LLMs such as ChatGPT and GPT-4 for relevance ranking in Information Retrieval (IR).